solana-mobile/mobile-wallet-adapter/spec/spec.md

 This URI should be provided to the wallet endpoint through an out-of-band mechanism, detailed in the subsections below.
 Each of the dapp and wallet endpoints should attempt to connect to the WebSocket address `wss://<host_authority>/reflect?id=<reflector_unique_id>`.
 On connection, each endpoint should wait for the [Reflector protocol](#reflector-protocol) to signal that the counterparty endpoint has connected.

-The endpoints will each wait up to X seconds for reflection to commence.
+The dapp endpoint must wait no less than 30 seconds for reflection to commence.
+The wallet endpoint must wait no less than 10 seconds for reflection to commence.
 If it does not commence, the endpoints will disconnect and present appropriate error messages to the user.

 #### QR codes